 They are classified as non-current assets, unless management intends to dispose of them within 12 months from the end of the reporting period.

-“Available-for-sale financial assets” are measured at fair value unless a market price or fair value cannot be reliably determined.
+“Available-for-sale financial assets” (cat.
+4) are measured at fair value unless a market price or the fair value of equity instruments cannot be reliably determined.
 In this case the cost method is used.

-Fair value is the amount for which an asset could be exchanged (exit price), or a liability extinguished, in an arm’s length transaction between informed and independent parties.
+Fair value is the amount for which an asset could be exchanged, or that would be paid to transfer a liability (exit price) in an arm’s length transaction between informed and independent parties.
 Consequently, it is assumed that the holder is a going-concern entity and that none of the parties needs to liquidate their assets in a forced sale at unfavourable conditions.